USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 The salary range of the job.
 USAJOBS displays the starting salary in the search results and the full salary range in the job announcement.

-You can enter a “per year” or “hourly” salary.
+You can enter a per year or hourly salary.

 If the salary is hourly, the value can’t exceed $220 per hour.